mdsufz/Genome-to-bench-LABIM53/README.md

 > **An integrated genome-to-bench workflow for identifying candidate biofertilizer strains: application to *Bacillus nitratireducens* LABIM53**
 > Rodrigues M.V.S., Garcia A.B., Gouveia P.O., Oliveira J.P., Nicoletto M.L.A., Noriler S., Oliveira Junior A.G., Rocha U.N., Bressan G.M.

 This repository provides workflow documentation and reusable command templates for the analyses used to go from raw Illumina reads to a functionally validated plant growth-promoting rhizobacterium (PGPR) candidate.
-It does not claim to preserve the exact command history of the original analysis; parameters marked for verification must be reconciled with the manuscript and archived outputs before citation.
+It does not claim to preserve the exact command history of the original analysis.

 ---